tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

 surrendered his fundamental perogative, he no longer chooses his desires.
 His desires are the desires of his mediator.

-Girard does not directly appear to give his derivation of triangular desire, but later works of his hint at it's beginnings: the 10th commandment.
+Girard builds his model of triangular desire from the words of Don Quixote, and his imitation of his model of chivalry, Amadis of Gaul.
+With this foundation he couples Quixote and later works to the model of triangular desire.
+While not a subject of this book, his later analysis of Christianity and religion, is tied to this model fundamentally as well.
+In fact, the 10th commandment is identified as Girard

 Besides the analytical power of triangular desire, it immediately poses a more fundamental question.
 If we merely copy our mediator's